How Much Deposit Do I Need To Buy A House in Lincoln?

 Also, if you are not in a position to save up say, 5% of the purchase price yourself then it could be argued that you’re not quite ready to get onto the property ladder.

-No, but if you can find 5% from your own resources then you could qualify for the Government’s Help to Buy equity loan scheme.
+If you can find 5% from your own resources then you could qualify for the Government’s Help to Buy equity loan scheme.
 This applies to new properties only.

 You put in 5% and the Government loans you up to 20% to make up a 25% deposit.
 After 5 years you need to look at paying the equity loan back possibly by way of a remortgage or from savings you have been able to make in the meantime.